 The South Coast Science Project (SCSP) provides professional development for elementary teachers in Santa Barbara, Ventura, and surrounding counties.
 Due to the wide area that we serve our program is divided into two subprograms to support the needs of regional teachers and districts.
 The two professional development opportunities we offer are Summer Institutes and SciTrek.
 Although teachers can participate in either of the subprograms, the programs are coherently designed to meet the goals of SCSP and the California Subject Matter Project.

-The main goal of this website is to provide an archive of the main lesson plans and materials we present at our summer institutes.
-The website will archive at least one full lesson per grade level K-6 for Life, Earth, and Physical Science, as well as Engineering.
-For additional lesson ideas, materials, pedagogy, NGSS implentation tips, and resources, we encourage teachers to attend our summer institutes.
+The main goal of this website is to provide an archive of the main lesson plans and materials we present at our Summer Institutes.
+The website will archive at least one full lesson per grade level TK-6 for Life, Earth, and Physical Science, as well as Engineering.
+For additional lesson ideas, materials, pedagogy, NGSS implantation tips, and resources, we encourage teachers to attend our Summer Institutes.

-SciTrek is an outreach program run out of the UCSB chemistry department that focuses on allowing 2nd-8th grade students to experience science first hand by designing, carrying out, and presenting scientific experiments.
+SciTrek is an outreach program run out of the Chemistry and Biochemistry Department at UCSB that focuses on allowing 2nd- 12th grade students to participate in authentic science experiences by designing, carrying out, and presenting scientific findings on a common phenomenon called modules.
 SciTrek brings highly-trained UCSB undergraduate and graduate students into the classroom to assist in these modules and interact with the younger students as positive role models in science.
-In addition, SciTrek works with classroom teachers to learn to run long-term inquiry activities.
+In addition, SciTrek provides an apprenticeship model of PD to teacher in the program.
+This allows the teacher to engage in communities of practice to learn the three-dimension teaching practices needed to support students in the classroom.
+Teacher then apply these skills in their classroom with a SciTrek coach to provide support and guidance.
 For more information on the program, how to get involved, and to get on the mailing list visit the SciTrek website.